 Ceramics by Eric Ravilious and Paul Scott, wallpapers by Edward Bawden, prints by Gertrude Hermes and Monica Poole, textiles by Ashley Havinden and woven willow work by Lizzie Farey are currently being shown alongside a selection of her limited edition prints.
 Loans have come from locations such as Tate, V&A, Towner Art Gallery and a number of private collections – including Angie’s own.

-The exhibition runs at The Gallery, Winchester Discovery Centre (until 30 April 2017), before travelling to the Sainsbury Gallery, The Willis Museum, Basingstoke (6 May – 19 July 2017) and St Barbe Museum & Art Gallery, Lymington (16 Sept – 11th Nov 2017).
+Having originally opened in March 2017 at The Gallery, Winchester Discovery Centre, the exhibition now travels to the Sainsbury Gallery, The Willis Museum, Basingstoke (6 May – 19 July 2017) and St Barbe Museum & Art Gallery, Lymington (16 Sept – 11th Nov 2017).

 The exhibition includes work selected by Angie from a wide range of disciplines and periods which leads the visitor through the inspirations and affinities which have influenced her journey as a printmaker and designer.
 A very personal selection, A Printmaker’s Journey is very much Angie reflecting on her own work and career as she shares with visitors the works and artists she has looked to for inspiration or personally loves.